knaw-huc/golden-agents-htr/experiments/README.md

 (analiticcl 0.4.0)

-Precision, Recall, F1 values are from the "subtotal" column (microaverage) that only considers the classes 'object','person','location','streetname' and 'room'
+Precision, Recall, F1 values are from the "subtotal" column (microaverage) that only considers the classes 'object','person','location','streetname' and 'room'.
+Full experimental output is in the ``evaluation.exp13*.log`` and ``evaluation.exp13*.tsv`` files.

 ID        | Description                                       | Precision      | Recall        | F1
 ----------|---------------------------------------------------|----------------|---------------|-----